mdpiper/mdpiper.github.io/content.md

   models.
 I was a PI on this NASA-funded project.
 * [CSDMS Carpentry](https://github.com/csdms/csdms-carpentry) is a fork of Software Carpentry with content modified for earth surface process modelers.
-  We traditioanlly run this as a one-day preconference workshop before the CSDMS Annual Meeting, but it has ben paused during COVID times.
+  We traditionally run this as a one-day preconference workshop before the CSDMS Annual Meeting, but it has been paused during COVID times.
 * I manage the [CSDMS JupyterHub](https://csdms.colorado.edu/wiki/JupyterHub),
   including the Amazon Web Services backend.
 * I stood up, and I currently manage, the [CSDMS Help Desk](https://github.com/csdms/help-desk/),